-As the first major Islamic art exhibition held in Hong Kong, “Wonders of Imperial Carpets: Masterpieces from the Museum of Islamic Art, Doha” features carpets from Iran, Türkiye, and India, along with ceramics, metalwork, manuscripts, and jades from the 10th to 19th centuries.
-These exquisite works illustrate the vital artistic exchange, facilitated by trade, migration, and diplomacy, among the three major pre-modern Islamic empires, namely the Safavid dynasty (1501–1736), Mughal dynasty (1526–1857), and Ottoman dynasty (1299–1923).
+The exhibition features carpets from Safavid Iran, Ottoman Türkiye, and Mughal India, the three Islamic empires of the early modern period, along with ceramics, metalwork, manuscripts, and jades from the 10th to the 19th centuries.
+These exquisite works illustrate the vital artistic exchange, facilitated by trade, migration, and diplomacy, among the Safavid dynasty (1501–1736), Mughal dynasty (1526–1857), and Ottoman dynasty (1299–1923).
 This exhibition also evinces the inspiration Chinese art has given artists in the Islamic world, and vice versa.

 The exhibition is jointly organised by the Hong Kong Palace Museum and the Museum of Islamic Art, Doha, presenting around 100 treasures from the Museum of Islamic Art in Doha, Qatar, along with precious objects from the collections of the Palace Museum and the Hong Kong Palace Museum.